valnmv/vbackup/README.md

 * Help and progress message localization

 ## Command line arguments
-The program requires command, a or r, and source and destination paths.
+The program requires command, "a" or "r", and source and destination paths.
 See the full description in [CommandLineOptions.cpp](./src/CommandLineOptions.cpp)

 For quick debugging and testing purposes the program accepts folder path as